Jennie sent me some Moroccan lullabies and songs today with this note…

 This article was posted on Wednesday, July 23rd, 2008 at 9:33 pm and is filed under Arabic, Arabic Children's Songs, Arabic Lullabies, Children's Songs, Countries & Cultures, Egypt, English, France, Languages, Lullabies, Moroccan Children's Songs, Moroccan Lullabies, Morocco, Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “Moroccan Lullabies and Kids Songs”

 I hope you are okay^ ^